frckbrice/secondary-school-web-app/README.md

-# GBHS Bafia - Next.js Fullstack School Management System
+# "" - Next.js Fullstack School Management System

 > **Note:** All project documentation files (API routes, testing guides, etc.) are now located in the `/docs/` directory.
 The main `README.md` remains at the root for quick reference.